senkrad76/Anidea-for-SmartThings/README.md

   - Anidea for Virtual Presence
   - Anidea for Virtual Temperature

 These two handlers are also only for the 'new' app.
-I make limited use of the HTTP Ping but I wouldn't really recommend it to anyone else, apart from the code perhaps being of some limited interest.
+HTTP Ping does a job but, apart from the code perhaps being of some limited interest, seems unlikely to be particularly useful to others.
 The Scene Momentary is really just illustrating yet another way of activating Scenes in places where native support isn't yet available.

 - [Anidea for HTTP Ping](devicetypes/orangebucket/anidea-for-http-ping.src/)
 - [Anidea for Scene Momentary](devicetypes/orangebucket/anidea-for-scene-momentary.src/)

-This device handler is perhaps a little more bespoke than the others and it still supports a UI in the Classic app.
-You really don't want to use it.
+The following device handler is perhaps a little more bespoke than the others and it still supports a UI in the Classic app.
+It was as much a learning exercise as anything.
+It works but it is all a bit contrived.

 - [LAN MultiThing](devicetypes/orangebucket/lan-multithing.src)